dylan-lang/dylan-tool/README.md

 the way everyone currently expects to work on Dylan.
 Better support for numbered versions can come later.

-* Deps of the form "pkg/*" should just be "pkg", meaning the latest version.

 * Auto-download the catalog from github rather than expecting it to be local.